Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 </figure>

 Fine, but now suppose that Harry Potter the magician was tired of figthing evil, and after all, You-Know-Who has been defeated in 2011 so...
 He decided to start a career as a journalist at the renown "The Daily Prophet" newspaper.
 We now have Harry Potter the magician and Harry Potter the journalist (it is the same person now).
 So how do we know that his quotes are those of a magician or those of a journalist ?
 This is why we remove all speaker that have more than one occupation.
-By doing so we remove 12% of the remining data.
+By doing so we remove 12% of the remaining data.

 ## Occupation clustering
 By applying our filtering criterions on the external dataset, we find that there is 6800 different occupations in it.
 This is a lot.
 Here is a look at the distribution of occurencies of occupations: